 Remember that it’s not possible to correct blurry pictures even if you have a 5000$ camera.

 The most important element in photography is light.
 It might seem obvious but many people forget about it.
 Thinking about light means thinking about when it’s the best time to take pictures.

 Usually, the best light is not at noon but around sunrise or sunset.
 Personally I prefer sunrise because there are fewer people around and if you want to photograph something without people is the best time.
 Honestly, however, it’s not always possible to take pictures at dawn or sunrise.
 So what can you do if you are forced to photograph when the light is too strong?
 These are some tips:

 - Be sure to have the sun behind you

-- Avoid scenes where you have half of the picture too dark due to the shade and part of the pictur too light due to the sunshine
+- Avoid scenes where you have half of the picture in the shade and half in the sunshine

 The picture above was taken in Hokkaido, a beautiful island in northern Japan.
-Since I couldn’t re shoot it when the light was better I decided to include just a small portion of the sky and I also used a GND filter to reduce the contrast.
+Since I couldn’t shoot it when the light was good I decided to include just a small portion of the sky and I also used a GND filter to reduce the contrast.
 The point is: try to make the best use of the time you have.
-If you can’t shoot with a better light, than go ahead and shoot anyway but do whatever you can to improve your picture right there.
+If you can’t shoot with a better light then go ahead and shoot anyway but do whatever you can to improve your picture right there.

 Look for the right location

 Today it’s quite easy to find interesting locations to take good photos.
 I often use Shutterstock to see which photos sell well for a given location and also to get some ideas about what to photograph.
 Just type the name of the place you will visit on their search bar and you’ll have a lot of different options.